andrew-markin/blobs/README.md

-# Blobs: Versioned BLOB Storage with Real-Time Notifications
+# Blobs: Versioned Storage with Live Sync

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Node.js](https://img.shields.io/badge/Node.js->=24-green.svg)](https://nodejs.org/)
 [![Socket.IO](https://img.shields.io/badge/Socket.IO-Real--Time-blue.svg)](https://socket.io/)

 Blobs is a lightweight backend service that provides applications with a simple API to store binary data (BLOBs) using **optimistic concurrency control via versioning**.
 Each BLOB has a version number that increments with every update.
-Clients can safely update data by specifying the version they are modifying, preventing accidental overwrites—similar to the ETag pattern in web APIs or versioning in MongoDB.
+Clients can safely update data by specifying the version they are modifying, preventing accidental overwrites — similar to the ETag pattern in web APIs or versioning in MongoDB.
 All changes are broadcast in real-time to connected clients via [Socket.IO](https://socket.io/).
 Server-side storage uses plain JSON files for simplicity and transparency.

 **Core Concept:**

 - **Version-Based Consistency:** Every BLOB has a monotonic version counter.
-- **Safe Updates:** Client must provide the exact current version to successfully update, preventing update collisions.
+- **Safe Updates:** Client provides exact current version to avoid collisions.
 - **Real-Time Sync:** All connected clients receive instant notifications on changes via Socket.IO.
 - **Transparent Storage:** Data is stored as readable JSON files — no database setup required.